airbnb/HorizonCalendar/README.md

 ![Custom Layout Metrics](Docs/Images/tutorial3.png)

 #### Adding a day range indicator
-Day range indicators are useful for date pickers that need to highlight not just individual days, but ranges of days. `HorizonCalendar` offers an API to do exactly this via the `CalendarViewContent` function `withDayRangeItemProvider(for:_:)`.
+Day range indicators are useful for date pickers that need to highlight not just individual days, but ranges of days. `HorizonCalendar` offers an API to do exactly this via the `CalendarViewContent` function `dayRangeItemProvider(for:_:)`.
 Similar to what we did for our custom day item model provider, for day ranges, we need to provide a `CalendarItemModel` for each day range we want to highlight.

 First, we need to create a `ClosedRange<Date>` that represents the day range for which we'd like to provide a `CalendarItemModel`.
 The `Date`s in our range will be interpreted as `Day`s using the `Calendar` instance with which we initialized our `CalendarViewContent`.
 ```swift